I Love India Free Horoscope 2008

 • Regular consumption of quince not only aids in digestion, but also helps lower cholesterol.

-• The presence of potassium in quince helps in the lowering of high blood pressure.
+• The presence of potassium in quince helps the body keep high blood pressure in check.

-• Vitamin C present in quince helps reduce the risk of heart disease in individuals.
+• The vitamin C present in quince helps reduce the risk of heart disease in individuals.